100DaysOfCloud/100DaysOfCloudIdeas/Projects/SEC/SEC04/SEC04-AWS100.md

 * What is Identity and Access Management?
 * What is a root user?
 * How is a root user different from an Admin user?
-* What is console access and Programmatic access?
+* What is console access and programmatic access?
 * What is the access key and secret key?
 * What is MFA for root user?
 Why is it a good practise to configure MFA?
 * What are policies and how to create them?
 * What are roles and how to create them?
 * What is the difference between a role and a policy?
 * What is a user group?
-* What are some good security practises for password policies?
+* What are some good security practices for password policies?

 ## References